 Severe dehydration will also cause a sort of mental fog, where you feel disoriented and have trouble concentrating.
 Untreated, dehydration can lead to kidney failure, shock, and coma.

 Dehydration is very common in children.
 Part of the reason for that is that children get sick, develop diarrhea or get a fever more often than adults.
 In addition, young children might be reluctant to drink when they are feeling ill – and you might not be able to explain to them why they should.

 If you have a young child who has been vomiting or has severe diarrhea and is also refusing to drink, bring the child to our urgent care center in Rockville, MD.
 IV fluid therapy may be necessary in some cases.

-If you have been trying to drink but keep vomiting or if the symptoms worsen over a period of 24-48 hours, it might be time to see one of our health care providers.
+If you have been trying to drink but keep vomiting or if the symptoms worsen over a period of 24-48 hours, it might be time to see one of our healthcare providers.
 We will be able to rehydrate you by giving you intravenous fluids and anti-vomiting and/or diarrhea medications.
-Elderly people or those with a compromised immune system should talk to a doctor as soon as possible to avoid major complications.
+Elderly people or those with a compromised immune system should talk to a provider as soon as possible to avoid major complications.

 Visit Physicians Now Urgent Care and Walk-In Clinic to get specialized and comprehensive care.
 We serve patients from Rockville MD, Travilah MD, Lone Oak MD, Colesville Park MD, Redland MD, Darnestown MD, Anscroft MD, and Wheaton-Glenmont MD.